tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Data/GameEnvironment.purs:env}}
 ```

-It defines the player name, and a flag which indicates whether or not the game is running in debug mode.
+It defines the player name and a flag that indicates whether or not the game is running in debug mode.
 These options will be set from the command line when we come to run our monad transformer.

 The mutable state is defined in a type called `GameState` in the `Data.GameState` module: